cspr-rad/actus-spec/spec/main.typ

 == Timezone offset

-A timezone offset is represented as an integral number of minutes away from GMT Note that a timezone offset is only valid within a timezone at a given time
+A timezone offset is represented (internally) as an integral number of minutes away from GMT.
+Note that a timezone offset is only valid within a timezone at a given time.

-A time of day is specified in the form #raw("[+-]HH:MM").
+A timezone offset is specified in the form #raw("[+-]HH:MM").

 #examples("time-zone-offset")